Get the whole family involved in your vacation planning!

 You can start the project together then have each member go off and do their ‘homework.’

-One approach, for example, if you know you will go to a museum – let’s say The Louvre in Paris – pre-order the Top 10 Guidebook to the Louvre.
+One approach, for example, is if you know you will go to a museum – let’s say The Louvre in Paris – pre-order the Top 10 Guidebook to the Louvre.
 Guidebooks are often loaded with photos, so even your young child can pick out images of things that look interesting to them.

-You can spend a few hours or days letting the family develop ideas and their plan.
+You can spend a few hours or days letting the family develop their ideas and plan.

 (4) GATHER AGAIN TO SHARE IDEAS & CREATE YOUR ITINERARY